What We Grow For You

 Middle (July – September):

-beans, carrots, cucumber, eggplant, garlic, onions, peppers, potatoes, summer squash, swiss chard, tomatoes, okra, melons
+beans, Corn, cucumber, eggplant, garlic, onions, peppers, potatoes, summer squash, swiss chard, tomatoes, okra, melons, peaches, cantaloupe, melons, cherries, blueberries, nectarines, plums, pears, apples

 kohlrabi, melon, onion, parsnip, peas, peppers, potatoes, radish, spinach, summer squash, winter squash, swiss chard, tomatillos,